-    These changes will expand the program and provide additional high-quality mentored hunting opportunities to Utah’s youth.
-By participating in the program, you can help build the next generation of Utah hunters and teach them to be safe and ethical in the field.
+These changes will expand the program and provide additional high-quality mentored hunting opportunities to youth hunting in Utah.
+By participating in the program, you can help build the next generation of hunters, and teach them to be safe and ethical in the field.

-    Any qualifying adult (age 21 or older) can mentor up to four resident youth, as long as their parents or legal guardians provide written permission on the application.
+Any qualifying adult (age 21 or older) can mentor up to four resident or nonresident youth, as long as a parent or legal guardian provides written permission on the application.

 To participate, adult mentors must apply (in person or by mail) for themselves and up to four qualifying minors.
 Mentors must also meet all program requirements.

 Qualifying mentors can be residents or nonresidents, but they must also: